 What’s this about an official honoree?

 Every year since 2007, we have chosen a very special woman of skateboarding to be our official event honoree, someone who has greatly contributed to the sport and its community.
 For 2018, we are honoring Hobie teammates (and close friends) Deanna Calkins and Vicki Vickers.
-Past honorees include: Patti McGee, Ellen Oneal, Patti Hurst, Ellen Berryman, Ji Hong, Judi Oyama, Laura Thornhill, Robin Logan, Cara-Beth Burnside Cara-Beth Burnside, and Gale Webb.
-For 2017, we are honoring Di Dootson Rose, editor of the National Skateboard Review and still skating at age 70!
+Past honorees include: Patti McGee, Ellen Oneal, Patti Hurst, Ellen Berryman, Ji Hong, Judi Oyama, Laura Thornhill, Robin Logan, Cara-Beth Burnside, Gale Webb and Di Dootson Rose.

 Are guys allowed to participate?